 Find out more about starting a film club!

 The traditional hunting of seabirds and pilot whales continues to provide food for many living in the North Atlantic Faroe Islands, but the changing world – both on a climate and cultural level – threatens this way of life.
 THE ISLANDS AND THE WHALES offers a hauntingly beautiful picture of the knock-on effects of globalization from a very local perspective.Director: Mike Day

 Share this film.
 Give others the chance to learn from its story.

 Play your part in reducing mercury emissions, which end up in our oceans and have overwhelmingly harmful knock-on effects for us all.
-This website offers practical, everyday recommendations to put in effect.
+Here are some recommendations from the EPA that you can put in effect.